RobMeades/ioc-server/README.md

 cd noip-2.1.9-1/
 sudo make install
 ```
-You will need to supply your www.noip.com account details and chose the correct DDNS entry to link to the Raspberry Pi.
+You will need to supply your www.noip.com account details and chose the correct DDNS entry to link to the server machine.

 Set permissions correctly with: